samhiq/samhiqbomber/README.md

-# Samhiq - SMS and Call Bomber ☠️
+# Samhiqbomber - SMS and Call Bomber ☠️

 **Disclaimer: This tool is intended for educational purposes only.
 Misuse of this tool is strictly prohibited, and the author assumes no responsibility for any illegal activities.
 Use it responsibly and ethically.**